nus-cs2113-AY2021S1/tp/docs/UserGuide.md

    &nbsp;

- The current season you are watching of friends will be updated to season 3.
+ The current season you are watching of Friends will be updated to season 3.

  Expected outcome :